tyronen/recurrent-rebels/README.md

 - Mean number of comments per post
 - Total number of comments
 - Account age (time they have been a user)
-- Average number of people engaging on their post (average comments per post)
+- Average number of people engaging on their post (same as average comments per post?)

 ## 🕒 Temporal Features